Skip to main content

 What Is Synology NAS?

 Synology Network Attached Storage (NAS) systems are centralized storage devices that go far beyond simple file sharing.
-Built around the company's DiskStation Manager (DSM) operating system, these devices function as complete business platforms offering file storage, backup services, collaboration tools, and even virtualization capabilities.
+Built around the company's DiskStation Manager (DSM) operating system, these devices offer file storage, backup services, collaboration tools, and virtualization capabilities through a unified web interface.

 Unlike basic external drives or simple network storage, Synology NAS devices provide a comprehensive suite of business applications accessible through any web browser.
 This includes everything from automated backup solutions and file synchronization to video surveillance management and email servers.